crs4/most/docs/source/index.rst

 Welcome to MOST Web's documentation!
 ====================================

-MOST Web is a Django project that customize
+MOST Web is a Django project that customize user management

 .. toctree::
    :maxdepth: 4